 1. Supporting emergency response measures

-- Procure 279,500 PCR test kits and necessary biomedical equipment for hospitals.
+- Procure 400,000 PCR test kits, 1.5 million Rapid Antigen Test kits, 1.12 million PPEs and necessary biomedical equipment for hospitals.

 - Provide facilities, and medical and non-medical equipment to quarantine centers, and support necessary renovations.

-- Procure 26 cabs and 805 motorbikes to be used by MoH/PHIs in carrying out public health activities.
-The project is also in the process of procuring ambulances and scooters.
+- Procure 26 cabs and 805 motorbikes to be used by MoH/PHIs and 50 ambulances and 2,087 scooters to be used by PHMWs in carrying out public health activities.

 2. Providing social protection and support to vulnerable communities